alexbevi/redmine_dropbox_attachments/README.md

 Use [Dropbox](http://www.dropbox.com) as the storage backend for your [Redmine](http://www.redmine.org) installation

-#### Installation
+## Installation

-To install the plugin, execute the following commands from the root of your redmine directory:
+To install the plugin, execute the following commands from the root of your Redmine directory:

     cd plugins
     git clone git://github.com/alexbevi/redmine_dropbox_attachments.git